MicrosoftDocs/microsoft-365-docs-pr.sv-SE/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Format

-nio eller tio siffror som innehåller valfritt omslag
+nio eller 10 siffror som innehåller valfria omslag

 ### <a name="pattern"></a>Mönster